The good news is that since each of us is made in the image of God, we have a natural capacity for developing and exercising God-like empathy.

 2. Move in physically, verbally, and emotionally

 People seldom share deep concerns quickly and fully.
-Instead they usually offer hints of their problems or concerns and watch what you do with them (like laying down a hand of cards one at a time).
+Instead, they usually offer hints of their problems or concerns and watch what you do with them (like laying down a hand of cards one at a time).
 To draw people out, you need to send convincing signals that you care and want to help.

 There are many ways you can do this.
 Physically, you can sit down close to someone to show you want to hear them out.
 You can lean toward them to show interest and concern.
 Look at them (not at a football game or your cell phone) to demonstrate focus.
-Use touch in appropriate ways; a warm hand shake with both hands, a gentle touch on the arm, or even a friendly hug can send a convincing message of friendship and concern.
+Use touch in appropriate ways; a warm handshake with both hands, a gentle touch on the arm, or even a friendly hug can send a convincing message of friendship and concern.

 You can also move in verbally to show that you are really listening and caring (“That must have been hard.”
 “I’m so sorry.”
 “Please tell me more.”)
 Don’t shy away because you can’t solve the problem or come up with perfect words.
-Sometime the best thing to say is simply, “I don’t know what to say but I’m so glad you told me.”
+Sometimes the best thing to say is simply, “I don’t know what to say but I’m so glad you told me.”
 Remember that your tone of voice and facial expression will often convey more meaning than your words.

 You can also move in emotionally, mirroring what others are feeling (a smile for joy, a look of concern for suffering, or tears that match theirs … just as Jonathan’s tears mirrored those of David when he was driven into exile, 1 Sam.
 20:41).